subract/subract.github.io/content/posts/dashy/index.md

 ## Mixed messages

 I believe Dashy has both a *security problem* and a *communication problem*.
 Not every app needs to provide strong authentication on its own.
-Other ways to secure a web app exist, like reverse proxies tied in with auth providers that can provide strong authentication before a allowing user to access the app in the first place.
+Other ways to secure a web app exist, like reverse proxies tied in with auth providers that can provide strong authentication before allowing user to access the app in the first place.

 To its credit, the Dashy docs [recommend several good options](https://github.com/Lissy93/dashy/blob/165809000840835720e444523a9e1c2eb478f1f9/docs/authentication.md#alternative-authentication-methods) for securing a Dashy instance, but they're buried under "Alternative Authentication Methods" on the Authentication documentation page.